floraxinru/recipes-datasets/README.md

 https://open.blogs.nytimes.com/2015/04/09/extracting-structured-data-from-recipes-using-conditional-random-fields/

    * https://github.com/nytimes/ingredient-phrase-tagger
-NYTimes Cooking has a database of 17000+ recipes at the time of writing (April 2015)
+NYTimes Cooking has a database of 17000+ recipes at the time of writing (April 2015) -- no ingredient name or list, just index and instructions

    * Also someone commented they made a related API: